chieftools/flowguard-proxy/README.md

 sudo flowguard network inspect --bind 192.0.2.10,2001:db8::10
 ```

-The report always includes both header-mode and transparent-mode readiness, regardless of the configured mode.
-The configured mode is marked in the report and determines the command's exit status.
+The report covers both upstream modes and marks the configured mode.
+Its exit
+status reflects whether the configured mode is ready.

 Transparent mode:

-- Requires Linux, root privileges, `ip`, `iptables`, and `ip6tables` when IPv6 is active.
+- Requires Linux, root privileges, `ip`, `iptables`, and `ip6tables` when IPv6
+  is active.
 - Supports same-host HTTP and HTTPS backends.
-It is not a remote-backend routing feature.
+It is not a remote-backend routing
+  feature.
-- Creates a dedicated `FLOWGUARD_UPSTREAM` mangle chain and dedicated policy rule/table, adopts exact stale FlowGuard-owned resources after a crash, and removes them on clean shutdown.
+- Creates a dedicated `FLOWGUARD_UPSTREAM` mangle chain and policy routing
+  state.
+It adopts exact stale FlowGuard-owned resources after a crash and
+  removes them on clean shutdown.
-- Temporarily enables `net.ipv4.conf.all.src_valid_mark` when needed and restores the previous value on shutdown.
+- Temporarily enables `net.ipv4.conf.all.src_valid_mark` when needed and restores
+  the previous value on shutdown.
-- Performs a real source-address round trip before opening public listeners.
-Startup fails if interception cannot be proven.
+- Tests the source address before opening public listeners.
+Startup fails if
-- Uses the validated client as the TCP source for matching or paired address families.
-A single-stack family mismatch uses canonical header fallback from the endpoint's bind address; it never falls back because a transparent dial or route failed.
+  interception cannot be proven.
+- Uses canonical header fallback only for a single-stack family mismatch.
+A
+  failed transparent dial or route does not fall back to headers.
-- Bounds per-client connection pools with an LRU limit; overflow requests use non-persistent connections rather than growing the pool without limit.
+- Limits per-client connection pools with an LRU.
+Overflow requests use
+  non-persistent connections.
-- Treats all upstream mode, mark, table, pool, and address-pair settings as startup-only.
+- Treats upstream mode, mark, table, pool, and address-pair settings as
+  startup-only.
 Restart FlowGuard after changing them.

-For dual-stack servers, FlowGuard must know which IPv4 and IPv6 addresses represent the same backend.
-Resolution is deliberately conservative: explicit `address_pairs` win, followed by IPv4 and IPv6 addresses co-listed in a single NGINX `server` block, unique IPv6 addresses whose final four hextets repeat the decimal IPv4 octets (for example, `10.20.30.14` and `fd12:3456:789a:1:10:20:30:14`), and finally a single unambiguous remaining pair.
-FlowGuard refuses to start transparent mode if multiple candidates match or addresses otherwise remain ambiguous:
+For dual-stack servers, FlowGuard must know which IPv4 and IPv6 addresses reach
+the same backend.
+Explicit `address_pairs` take precedence.
+FlowGuard then
+checks addresses listed together in one NGINX `server` block, its embedded-IPv4
+heuristic, and a single unambiguous remaining pair.
+It refuses to start
+transparent mode if more than one pairing remains possible:

 ```json
 {